Personal tax accountant in calgary

 Depending on how much you earn, you can take advantage of personal tax planning techniques or refundable tax credits.

-For example, a Registered Retirement Savings Plan Contribution (RRSP) can reduce your netincome.
-The profits in your RRSP portfolio are completely tax free – you don’t pay taxes on dividends and interest on the money earned from the investment.
+- A Registered Retirement Savings Plan Contribution (RRSP) can reduce your net income.
+The profits in your RRSP portfolio are completely tax-free – you don’t pay taxes on dividends and interest on the money earned from the investment.

 The Federal government earns 30% of its revenue from personal income taxes.
 As a Canadian taxpayer, you’re doing your bit to help pay for the country’s public infrastructure, schools, healthcare, and cultural activities.